 The Corporation derives its revenues principally from management fees earned from the management of its Investment Products and from performance fees earned from the investment of the AUM of its Investment Products.
 Accordingly, growth in the Corporation'smanagement fees is based on growth in AUM while growth in its carried interest and performance fees is based on both the growth in AUM and the absolute or relative return, as applicable, earned by its Investment Products.
-In addition, the Corporation derives revenues from commissions earned on placement and advisory fees and interest income from co-investments in lending funds and on-balance sheet loans.
-The Corporation manages and reports its wholly-owned principal subsidiaries across the seven reporting segments.
+In addition, the Corporation derives revenues from commissions earned on placement and advisory fees and finance income from co-investments in lending funds and on-balance sheet loans.
+The Corporation manages and reports its wholly-owned principal subsidiaries across the five reporting segments.

-For the year ended December 31, 2018, the Corporation's total revenue was \$109.3 million compared to \$144.2 million for the fiscal year ended December 31, 2017.
+For the year ended December 31, 2019, the Corporation's total revenue was \$96.2 million compared to \$109.3 million for the fiscal year ended December 31, 2018.

-Exchange Listed Products and Alternative Asset Management
+Exchange Listed Products and Managed Equities